ccroft6/Machine_Learning_Trading_Bot/README.md

 ![Increase Windows](./Images/increase_windows_plot.png)

 * **Combining the adjustments:** Since the above two adjustments improved the accuracy of the training algorithm, I combined them to see what the result would be.
 Therefore, I increased the training size to 7 months and increased the short- and long-windows to 6 and 140, respectively.
 This combination resulted in 56% accuracy, which is 1% better than the baseline but is the same as the above two adjustments.
 The precision of the "-1" class is 48%, which is 5% higher than the baseline; the precision of the "1" class is 56%, which is the same as the baseline.
+However, the recall for the "-1" class decreased to 1%, compared to the baseline 4%.
+The algorithm is still better at predicting the "1" class compared to the "-1" class.
+Looking at the plot, it naturally is a mix between the increased training size plot and the increased windows plot.
+It more closely resembles the increased training size plot in that the the actual returns were above the strategy returns from the end of 2018 to the beginning of 2020.
+However, there is a smaller gap between the actual returns and the strategy returns; the actual returns aren't that much higher than the strategy returns.
+Then, the strategy returns are higher than the actual returns from early 2020 to early 2021.
+There is a larger gap here, meaning the strategy returns are even higher than the actual returns compared to previous plots.
+At the end of the data (beginning of 2021), the strategy returns are above the actual returns by approximately 45%.
+This is the highest perentage that the strategy returns have been above the actual returns.

 Increase Size and Windows Report